 Protein – (71%)

-Considered to be quite possibly the most powerful antioxidant our body creates, superoxide dismutase (SOD), an enzyme found in almost all living cells that facilitates the breakdown of the toxic superoxide radical into either ordinary molecular oxygen (O2) or hydrogen peroxide (H2O2).
+Considered to be quite possibly the most powerful antioxidant our body creates, superoxide dismutase (SOD), an enzyme found in almost all living cells, facilitates the breakdown of the toxic superoxide radical into either ordinary molecular oxygen (O2) or hydrogen peroxide (H2O2).
 Superoxide is produced as a by-product of oxygen metabolism and, if not regulated, causes many types of cell damage.
 Thus, SOD is an important antioxidant defense in nearly all living cells exposed to oxygen.

 Superoxide Dismutase – (21200 IU)